OneKeyHQ/firmware/docs/core/src/event-loop.md

 ### Implementation details

-Trezor Core runs coroutine-based cooperative multitasking, i.e., there is no preemption.
+Onekey Core runs coroutine-based cooperative multitasking, i.e., there is no preemption.

 Every _task_ is a coroutine, which means that it runs uninterrupted until it yields a value (or, in async terms, until it awaits something).
 In every processing step, the